thelastpenguin/submit-ops-docker/README.md

 ```

 ### Switching submit_cs to use your local changes

 ```
-docker exec -it bash # this will shell you into the container running submit_cs /home/submit/bin/update_submit /submit_cs
+docker exec -it bash # this will shell you into the container running submit_cs /home/submit/bin/update_submit /submit_src
 ```

-this restarts the submit\_cs web server, and reinstalls it from the source code located at /submit_cs (which is a volume we mount into docker corresponding to docker/submit on your host machine)
+This restarts the submit\_cs web server, and reinstalls it from the source code located at /submit_src (which is a volume we mount into docker corresponding to docker/submit on your host machine)

 ### Viewing any logs / errors

 Once you have shelled into the submit_cs container logs can be found in

 ```
 cd /home/submit/logs
 ```

-errors from the main process can be found in
+Errors from the main process can be found in

 ```
 tail /home/submit/logs/uwsgi.log
 ```